 Hospitality Is Not Entertainment

-What helped me open my home to others was realizing that hospitality isn’t entertainment.
+What helped me open our home to others was realizing that hospitality wasn’t entertainment.
 Hospitality is an opportunity to create an environment of God’s love for people to experience.

 Rules Of Engagements For The Hosts

 As a host, your primary objective is to make your guest feel loved and welcomed in your home.
 Guest can sense if they’re truly welcomed or just being tolerated.